mbrown1413/Puyo-AI/README.md

 This is a work in progress, but it does run end-to-end.
 Here's the progress of each major component:

- * Vision Processing - Determines game state from video input.
-   * Status: Works decently well, but still has some color recognition bugs.
+ * Vision Processing - Works decently well, but still has some color recognition bugs.
- * Artificial Intelligence - Decides where pieces should be placed based on the current game state.
-   * Status: There are some simple AIs written, but there is a lot more work to do before they are competitive.
+ * Artificial Intelligence - There are some simple AIs written, but there is a lot more work to do before they are competitive.
- * Game Control - Sends button presses to the game based on the output of the AI.
-   * Status: Basic functionality finished.
+ * Game Control - Basic functionality finished.

 Milestones: